samwrigley/continuous-integration/README.md

 ip = xxx.xxx.xxx.xxx
 ```

 Jenkins is now up and running on your server at `<server-ip>`.
 Before Jenkins is ready to use, you'll need to complete the 'Getting Started' steps.
 Simply follow the instructions at `<server-ip>` to finish the set up process.
-Once completed, you can continue to access Jenkins from the same URL: `<server-ip>`
+Once completed, you can continue to access Jenkins from the same URL.